romanetz/rttypsk31/trunk/README.txt

 There are three particularly valuable MATLAB scripts worth understanding.
 The first and second are src/tdtl.m and src/tdtl_psk.m.
 These are two very similar MATLAB scripts.
 The first plots the error signal received from an oscillating FSK signal.
 The second does the same for a PSK modulator.
 This shows how the TDTL will work for decoding the signals.

 The third script is src/gen_rtty_for_mplab_sim.m.
 This is a function definition that takes who parameters: a message and a filename.
 This is used to generate test signals for the MPLAB simulations.
 Currently the message must be the character representation of a binary stream.
-    For instance: gen_rtty_for_mplab_sim('0101', 'myfile.txt') fills the file 'myfile.txt' with the audio samples that represent the message '0101' using standard RTTY symbol frequencies and symbol rates.
+    For instance: gen_rtty_for_mplab_sim('abcd', 'myfile.txt') fills the file 'myfile.txt' with the audio samples that represent the message 'abcd' using standard RTTY symbols, frequencies, and symbol rates.

 How to run the MPLAB simulations:
 1. Install MPLAB from the Microchip website